1958 Dime Value Checker: Errors List, “D” & No Mint Mark Worth

 The Obverse of the 1958 Dime

-The obverse displays a left-facing profile bust of President Franklin D. Roosevelt, honoring the nation’s 32nd president.
-Numismatist Mark Benvenuto suggested that the image of Roosevelt on the coin is more natural than other such presidential portraits, resembling that on an art medal.
+You’ll see a left-facing profile bust of President Franklin D. Roosevelt, the nation’s 32nd president.
+Numismatist Mark Benvenuto noted that Roosevelt’s portrait looks more natural than most presidential coin designs — closer to an art medal than a typical die-struck likeness.

 The Reverse of the 1958 Dime